rla/dict-schema/README.md

 ### atom

 Works similar to the `string` type.
-When the input is a string, it is converted to an atom.
+When the input is a string, it is converted into an atom.
 Has same optional attributes.
 When input is not a string or atom, an error term `not_atom(Path, Value)` is produced.